 Other Treatments for StrokeEn Español (Spanish Version)

 Your ability to speak or understand the spoken word may be affected by the stroke.
+You may also have gaps in memory, find it hard to put words together, or think through complete sentences.
 Speech therapy will assist you in regaining this important ability.
 It may take considerable time and effort.

 You may have trouble with walking.
 Even just sitting up may require extensive retraining of major muscle groups and coordination.
 You may need to use walking aids, such as a cane or braces, to compensate for weakened muscles.
 Physical therapy will be a very important part of maximizing your recovery.
 During regular therapy sessions, a physical therapist can teach you how to move about after a stroke that has caused leg or body weakness.